t-rappos/auction-system/chat-server.md

   - better syntax and functionality for making test assertions.

-Tests were created for all of the React components Things that were tested in general include:
+Tests were created for all of the React components, things that were tested in general include:
 - Component renders in DOM with minimal amount of input
 - Component throws error if required property is not passed (crashes are better than silent errors as we can see issues imediately)
 - Component renders as expected with input specified